haxamxam/Flask-Python-E-Commerce-Website/README.md

 # Python Flask E-Commerce Website

-A simple e-commerce website using Flask, Jinja2, SQLite, JavaScript, Bootstrap and Python.
+A simple e-commerce website using Flask, Jinja2, SQLite, jQuery, Bootstrap and Python.

 The application loads a gallery of clothing items that includes: image, name, price, and a small form to add clothing items to shopping cart.
 The clothing information is stored in a SQLite database and is displayed using Bootstrap's card class.